 As harvest has either begun or looms on the horizon, the National Corn Growers Association reminds photographers, both amateur and professional, they are invited to help share our story of farming field corn in America through the fifth annual Fields-of-Corn Photo Contest.
 Through this contest, NCGA captures high-resolution photos of corn growth from seed to harvest and the families that grow it.
 Interested participants will be able to submit multiple entries until November 30, 2018.

 The new True Grit category was borne out of the Farm Family Lifestyle category.
 This new category focuses on the people getting work done with their bare hands.
-The Little Farmers category was eliminated from the contest this year, but photos of that nature will still be accepted in the Farm Family Lifestyle category.
+Photos submitted to the Little Farmers category in previous years will still be accepted in the Farm Family Lifestyle category.